cythral/lambdajection/README.md

 Your.Assembly.Name::Your.Namespace.YourLambda::Run
 ```

+You can customize the name of the "Run" method via the
+RunnerMethod property of `LambdaAttribute`.

 ### 4.9.
 Custom Runtimes

 Lambdajection can be used with custom runtimes starting in v0.5.0-beta2, that way you can use a newer version of .NET as soon as it comes out, even if it is not an LTS release.